spraakbanken/skbl-portal/.github/DOCS.md

 The workflows in this folder requires a root Makefile with a couple of targets defined.
 As base can the Makefile in <https://github.com/spraakbanken/python-pdm-make-conf> be used.

+## Publish

+The `publish`-step in [test.yml](./workflows/test.yml) is configured to use the GitHub environment `release`, create that or change to your preferred environment.
+To publish to PyPI you must also configure your Pypi-project settings to use Trusted Publisher Management, by setting repo, workflow and environment on PyPI.

 To perform this merge run:

 ```shell